- How do I obtain services?

 Foreign language is a requirement for Arts & Sciences majors only, and the University does not provide waivers or substitutions for this requirement.
 A student who experiences severe problems in foreign language learning may petition the Assistant Dean for the Office of Undergraduate Students in Arts & Sciences for possible modification of the requirement.
 Students will often find their greatest chance of success in a language is when taken in isolation, such as in the summer term.
 If a student has not been taking a foreign language in high school, it may be appropriate to postpone fulfilling the requirement during the freshmen year.

 There are several tutoring resources available to all Villanova students; some are free of charge.
-Learning Support Services has tutors available for some of the core courses and will provide a list of tutoring locations and contacts, as well as consultation with tutors.
+Learning Support Services can assist in locating supports on campus.

 The Admission's staff will evaluate your application the same way it evaluates all applications.
 The staff wants to admit students who will be successful at Villanova.
 They will evaluate your chances of success on the basis of information about your high school academic performance, SAT's, essay and school activities.
 For additional information about the University's admission procedures, please contact the Admission Office.
 Documentation of your disability should be sent separately to Learning Support Services.
 Documentation sent to Admissions is not forwarded to the Learning Support Office.